 5. Heat Shrink Splice Kits

 Heat shrink splice kits are designed for under water electrical connections between the pump cable and the leads on the pump motor.
 The connection is made by cutting the cables in a staggered position to decrease the outer cable diameter.
 This is an important step in order to reduce the risk of damaging the splice due to abrasion when the pump is lowered into the well.
+To look at splice kits a little closer, check out our blog, What the Heck are Heat Shrink Kits?

 6. Torque Arrestor

 Torque arrestors are specifically designed to keep the submersible pump centred and to prevent any twisting in the well casing.
 Torque arrestors also protect the pump cable and are typically installed directly above the pump on the riser pipe.
 They can be installed on 1" and 1- 1/4" riser pipe.
+For more on torque arrestors, check out our blog, Why Install a Torque Arrestor?

 7. Safety Rope

 Safety rope can be found connected directly to the submersible pump and secured at the well head.
 The main function is to prevent the pipes from separating which could result in the pump being lost at the bottom of the well.
 Safety rope can also provide a backup to enable the installer to pull the pump from the well if the riser pipe fails.
 Every pump should have a safety rope secured to it before hanging it in the well.
+To look at the different types of safety rope available, check out our blog, All About the Different Types of Safety Rope.

 8. Pump Cable